WojciechT95/World_of_warcraft_battlegrouds_analysis/README.md

 **3. Create ranking of classes that make the highest average damage done.**

-The data shows that the strongest classes are warlock, priest, paladin, mage, while the weakest classes are warrior, monk and rogue.

 ![image](https://github.com/user-attachments/assets/28e6e893-b258-4d72-98be-36d963a0be39)

 The data shows that the strongest classes are warlock, priest, paladin, mage, while the weakest classes are warrior, monk and rogue.
 To confirm these observations it is necessary to ask the next question: